rbidon/pillable-frontend/README.md

 ## Unsolved Problems/ Future Features
-Cureently the edit page is just rendering one medication based on the [].
+Currently the edit page is just rendering one medication based on the [].
 Working on this issue.
 Will input a api to auto fill medication data.